32nd Infantry Division (United States): Japanese defenses

 The Japanese were now commanded by Maj.
 Gen. Kensaku Oda, who succeeded General Horii, who had drowned in the Kumusi River while retreating from their initial attack across the Kokoda Track on Port Moresby.
 The Japanese at Buna-Gona were unable to dig deep trenches or shelters due to the 91 cm water table.
 Instead, they built hundreds of coconut log bunkers.
 These had mutually supporting lines of fire and were organized in depth.
 The bunkers were often linked by trenches allowing the Japanese to move at will among them, reinforcing one another.

 Buna was General Douglas MacArthur's first ground offensive campaign against Japanese troops in World War II.
 He received intelligence from Brigadier General Charles Willoughby, who told MacArthur before the operation that there was "little indication of an attempt to make a strong stand against the Allied advance."
 Other intelligence he received led him to believe that Buna was held by about 1,000 sick and malnourished soldiers.
 Unfamiliar with the state of Japanese defenses, Lieutenant General Richard K. Sutherland, MacArthur's chief of staff, glibly referred to these fortifications as "hasty field entrenchments."

 The division's performance in battle under the circumstances was not surprising.
 It was unprepared for offensive operations against what turned out to be some of the strongest Japanese fortified positions in the South Pacific, and was severely hampered by completely inadequate fire support.

-Harding relieved

 After taking a large number of casualties and making virtually no progress, MacArthur became frustrated with the 32nd Division's performance and gave Major General Robert Eichelberger authority to remove Harding, which Eichelberger promptly did.
 Eichelberger then ordered a two-day pause in operations, had hot food brought to the front, got additional supplies moved forward, and was able to get the detached 128th restored to the division.
 These were all actions that Harding had requested and been denied.